Jiaxen/anagram_finder/README.md

 # Anagram Finder
-An anagram finder to find anagrams of a given input.
+A fast anagram finder to find anagrams of a given input using a trie!

-Open up main.py and hit run in your IDE!

-(or run ```python main.py``` in a terminal)
+Run through main.py

 words_alpha.txt has more (and crazier) words.
 Source: https://github.com/dwyl/english-words